Cycling74/min-devkit/ReadMe.md

 * **Mac**: go to http://travis-ci.org and sign up.
 If your repository follows the same model as Min-DevKit, you can copy `.travis.yml` directly with no changes.
 Now every push to your repository will trigger an automatic build for the Mac with Travis CI.
 * **Windows**: go to http://appveyor.com and sign up.
 If your repository follows the same model as Min-DevKit, you can copy `appveyor.yml` directly with no changes.
 Now every push to your repository will trigger automatic builds for both 32 and 64-bit Windows with Appveyor.

+#### Private Dependencies

+At this time the Min API is a private Github repository.
+As such there are additional challenges (authentication) that will not be present after the API is released.
+There are (at least) two paths to authentication for the private repositories:

+* If you are creating a C74-owned package, ask Tim to add the `github_rsa_ci` private key to the relevant Travis project.
+* If you are anyone else, generate an SSH key.
+Upload it to a Github account that has access to the Min-API.
+Then add the private key to the Travis project.

+Yes, this is a pain, but you only have to do it once...

 ### Fetching your builds

 * **Windows**: On Appveyor it is simple.
 You go to the latest build, choose the "Platform" and then look under the "Artifacts" tab.